 - Please exercise special care to minimize wakes when your launch passes the canoe and kayak area:

 - Crew boats and launches should refrain from using these areas, and in particular traveling between the Three Sisters and the DC shore.

 - Try to reduce speed and wake when passing the canoe and kayak area

 - If you must travel at speed try to stay as far as practical from the DC shore

 - Consider using a wakeless launch (the Washington Canoe Club and some crew teams already wakeless launches to reduce wake and improve the river experience for all users.)

 - Launch operators should try to remain close to their boats.
 A significant portion of large/dangerous wakes that capsize canoes and kayaks come from launches that have been separated from their boats and then must travel at high speed to catch up and in some instances, a launch is zooming at high speed with no apparent team boat in the vicinity.
 Unfortunately, these large wakes frequently occur in the canoe and kayak paddling area and capsize boats.

 - Launches should have the name of the club/team clearly visible in large letters on both sides of the boat so that it can be read at 1,000 ft (the approximate width of the Potomac above Key Bridge).

-- Far too often it is impossible to identify launch owner/operators generating large wakes and traveling in an unsafe manner.
-It is important to improving river safety that the river community is able to identify and communicate with launch operators and correct potentially dangerous situations.
+- Far too often it is impossible to identify launch owners/operators generating large wakes and traveling in an unsafe manner.
+It is important to improve river safety that the river community is able to identify and communicate with launch operators and correct potentially dangerous situations.